HUM:Global Seed Money

 The Saxo Institute

-An international graduate seminar centering on Caribbean history in the spring of 2025.
+An international graduate seminar centring on Caribbean history in the spring of 2025.

 Currently, most European scholars working on Caribbean history find themselves somewhat isolated from each other, from those based in the Caribbean, and from the leading node of Caribbean historical research in North America.
 The motivation behind the seminar is to bring together a group of young and senior scholars from different countries and universities to lay the foundation for a stronger future collaboration on and exchange of Caribbean historical research across national and institutional boundaries.